 One of the best-known examples of experimenter bias is the experiment conducted by psychologists Robert Rosenthal and Kermit Fode in 1963.

 Rosenthal and Kermit asked two groups of psychology students to assess the ability of rats to navigate a maze.
-While one group was told their rats were “bright”, the other were convinced that they were assigned “dull” rats.
-In reality, the rats were chosen randomly and there was no significant difference between them.
+While one group was told their rats were “bright”, the other was convinced they were assigned “dull” rats.
+The rats were randomly chosen, and no significant difference existed between them.

-Interestingly, the students who were told that their rats were maze-bright reported faster running times than the group who was not expecting their rodents to perform well.
+Interestingly, the students who were told their rats were maze-bright reported faster running times than those who did not expect their rodents to perform well.
 In other words, the students’ expectations directly influenced the obtained results.

 Rosenthal and Fode’s experiment shows how the outcomes of a study can be modified as a consequence of the interaction between the experimenter and the subject.

-But experimenter-subject interaction is not the only source of experimenter bias.
-(It’s not the only time that bias may appear as one is observing another person’s actions.
-We are influenced by the actor-observer bias every day, whether or not we work in a psychology lab!)
+However, experimenter-subject interaction is not the only source of experimenter bias.
+(It's not the only time bias may appear as one observes another person's actions.
+We are influenced by the actor-observer bias daily, whether or not we work in a psychology lab!)

 Types of Experimenter Bias

-Experimenter bias can take place in all study phases from the initial background research and survey design to data analysis and the final presentation of results.
+Experimenter bias can occur in all study phases, from the initial background research and survey design to data analysis and the final presentation of results.

 Design bias